 Push "PROG" to select the other side of a cassette tape.
-The display indicates which side is currently selected ("" indicates top side, "" indicates bottom side).

 Auto-reverse feature: After the cassette player reaches the end of a tape side, it automatically reverses and begins to play the other side.
 This is true whether the cassette was playing or fast forwarding.